|

 Ratnagiri Hill

-Without doubt the Pushkar Lakes are one of the most fascinating religious sites in India.
 According to legend Brahma flew on the back of Hamsa, the wild goose, across the earth to find a suitable location for making a sacrifice.
-He dropped three lotus flowers on the earth, there where the lakes are located today and immediately three springs started spouting water and the lakes were formed.
-Brahma chose this place for his sacrifice and named it ‘Pushkar’ after the lotus flower.
+He dropped three lotus flowers on the earth and immediately three springs started spouting water and the lakes were formed.

 |